Blotch3D/Blotch3D/README.md

 0.707 0.
 707

-Note that '0.707' is the sine of 45 degrees.
+Note that '0.707' is the sine of 45 degrees, or cosine of 45 degrees.

 A matrix can be created to rotate any amount about any axis.